SD91PL/ToDoList/README.md

 Features in the dnd branch:
 - drag and drop tasks to change their order
 - keyboard navigation
-- changing styles when element is in focus
+- changing styles when element has focus